kvuong22/project1/README.md

 2. Makes clear what dependencies the project relies on, and/or tells the reader that you can install everything you need by using the included requirements.txt file.

+This project requires installation of what is listed in the requirements.txt file to run the project.

 3. Explains exactly how to run the Flask app, down to what to type in to your command prompt.

+To run the Flask application, in the command prompt, run 'python SI507_project1.py runserver'.
+Access the webpage either by using 1) the generated URL in the command prompt or by using 2) http://localhost:5000 and paste it into the browser.
+The home page should have a message saying, "Welcome to the banking application!"

+Other Functions
+To run the function for the bank name, edit the URL in the browser to '/bank/<name>' and input the name of the bank to get the message "Welcome to <name>."
+To run the function for the amount of the currency (Dollar, Pound, or Yuan), edit the URL in the browser to '/<currency>/<amt>'' and input one of the three currencies in the <currency> location and an integer where <amt> is.
+The message will print the amount and the currency input.
+Lastly, to run the function for the bank, currency, and amount, edit the URL in the browser to '/bank/<name>/<currency>/<value>' and input the bank's name for <name>, type of currency for <currency>, and an integer for the <value>.
+If the currency input is Dollar, Pound, or Yuan, you will get the message: '<bank's name> Bank holds the <currency matching one of the subclasses> currency and currently holds <value> of <the currency>.'
+If the currency input does not match any of the three subclasses, you will get the message: 'INVALID URL inputs for bank.'